 Analyses of SLC45A2 localization and function in pigment cells have been hindered by the lack of suitable specific antibodies.
-Here we assess the localization and function of SLC45A2-L374 and -F374 variants in melanosome biogenesis by analyzing epitope-tagged human SLC45A2 expressed in wild-type (WT) melanocytes, Slc45a2deficient melanocytes from uw mice, and HeLa cells, and by comparing the phenotypes of uw and OCA2-deficient pink-eyed dilute melanocytes.
-We show that expression of SLC45A2, like that of OCA2, increases the pH of lysosomes and/or late endosomes when expressed ectopically in HeLa cells and that in melanocytes SLC45A2 localizes to melanosomes, where it likely neutralizes the melanosome lumen.
+Here we assess the localization and function of SLC45A2 L374 and F374 variants in melanosome biogenesis by analyzing epitope-tagged human SLC45A2 expressed in wild-type melanocytes, Slc45a2-deficient melanocytes from underwhite mice, and HeLa cells, and by comparing the phenotypes of underwhite and OCA2-deficient pink-eyed dilute melanocytes.
+We show that expression of SLC45A2, like of OCA2, increases the pH of lysosomes and/or late endosomes when expressed ectopically in HeLa cells and that in melanocytes SLC45A2 localizes to melanosomes, where it likely neutralizes the melanosome lumen.
 We also show that OCA2 and SLC45A2 localize to distinct subsets of melanosomes and that the F374 variant accelerates SLC45A2 degradation but does not alter its localization.
 Our data indicate that melanosome neutralization is a critical process for the maintenance of eumelanin pigmentation that is regulated at more than one step during melanosome maturation.